itshivansh/linqPractice/README.md

 P004      |  Mobile     | Apple |   9      | 65000
 P005      |  Earphones  | Boat  |   2      | 1500

-Then perform the below operation on the List collection using LINQ.
+Then call the `SeedData` method in main and perform the below operations on the List collection using LINQ.

-- write the code for to retrieve the Product names from Product List where Price is between 20000 to 40000.
+- Write the code to retrieve the Product names from Product List where Price is between 20000 to 40000.
 - Write the code for retrieving the data from Product List where ProductName contains letter `a`.
 - Write the code for retrieving all data from Product List arranged in alphabetical order based on ProductName.
 - Write the code for retrieving the highest Price from Product List.